qstackfield/lcac-benchmark/README.md

 ## Community Q&A and Discussions

 LCAC Benchmark now supports open Q&A and research discussions directly on GitHub.
-You can use **GitHub Discussions** to ask questions, share results, or collaborate on integration improvements - no email required.
+You can use **GitHub Discussions** to ask questions, share results, or collaborate on integration improvements - No email required.

 ### Discussion Categories